Schwungus/GekkoTest/README.md

 # lockstep

-Lockstep prototype in C using raylib and ENet.
+Rollback prototype in C using SDL3 and GekkoNet.

 ## Currently implemented

-- 16.16 fixed point math, based on libfixmath.
-Good enough to become a separate library.
+- 16.16 fixed point math in a separate library.
-- Basic host/client interaction.
+- 2-player test.
+You have to forward your own port and figure out the remote IP:port.